How Much Does It Cost to Repair a Wood Fence in 2025?

 Leaning, Sagging, or Shifting Ground

-Expect to pay between $200 and $400 to repair a leaning or sagging fence caused by damage or shifting ground.
+You’ll pay between $200 and $400 to straighten a fence that’s leaning because of damage or shifting soil.
 If the foundation and posts are sound, repairing rails and panels may be enough.
 Major work on the foundation and support structure will be more expensive.

 Causes of a leaning or sagging fence can include: